pfeeyatko/midi-synth/README.md

 Web Audio Synthesizer with MIDI
 ===============================

-A browser based synthesizer which can be played by connecting a MIDI device via USB or using the supplied virtual keyboard.
+A browser based polyphonic synthesizer which can be played by connecting a MIDI device via USB or using the supplied virtual keyboard.
 Functions include saving a chord, note repeat and octave up/down.

 ### Devices